 The Feast of Celestinian Forgiveness – L’Aquila

-The celebration of Forgiveness is preceded by the two weeks of the “Path of forgiveness” which crosses 23 villages along an 80 km itinerary and ends on August 23 in L’Aquila, where the feast begins with a series of cultural events and re-enactments until 28 August, the day in which the “Corteo della Bolla” takes place in costume, from the historic center (Palazzo Margherita) to the Basilica of Collemaggio.
+The celebration of Forgiveness is preceded by the two weeks of the “Path of forgiveness” which crosses 23 villages along an 80 km itinerary and ends on August 23 in L’Aquila, where the feast begins with a series of cultural events and re-enactments.

-There are three symbolic figures in the parade: the Bull Lady ( the woman carrying the ancient Papal Bull) the Young Lord (carrying an olive branch to open the Holy Door) and the Cross Lady ( cross that is offered to the Cardinal who opens the door).
+There are three symbolic figures in the parade: the Bull Lady ( the woman carrying the ancient Papal Bull) the Young Lord (carrying an olive branch to open the Holy Door) and the Cross Lady (cross that has to be used to open the door).

-In front of the church takes place the ceremony where the mayor reads to the citizens the bull and a Cardinal, chosen from the Holy See, knocks on the door three times with the olive branch.
+In front of the church takes place the ceremony: the mayor reads to the citizens the bull and this year the Pope knocks on the door three times with the olive branch.
 This way he can let the citizens in.